YorkCodeDojo/pi/CalculatePI/CalculatePI/readme.md

 Calculate PI using 22/7.
 How many decimal places is this correct to?

 ## Exercise 2
-Can you find a division which is accurate to more decimal places?
+Can you find a different division which is accurate to more decimal places?

 ## Exercise 3
 Try using the Gregory-Leibniz series